 At least one-third of the specimens must have been collected during the current project year.
 See information on pressing plants in "Leaf Pressing and Collecting Hints" 4-H Publication No. 237 (Revised 04/04) to prepare plants for collections and exhibits.
 Posters should be hand generated and not downloaded from internet or computer.
-"Wildflower Card" (OK 4-H Lit. #718) can be downloaded from OK 4-H Lit.
-On-Line under Wildlife & Fisheries. https://4h.okstate.edu/projects/environmental-science/index.html
+"Wildflower Card" (OK 4-H Lit. #718) can be downloaded from OK 4-H Lit. https://4h.okstate.edu/projects/environmental-science/site-files/docs/wildlife-and-fisheries/wildflower-card-

-Please print form on card stock or heavy paper and hole punch.
+718.pdf Please print form on card stock or heavy paper and hole punch.